 It differs from person to person.
 Some people can read their bodies better than others.
 A lot of diabetics are unable to feel the hike in their blood glucose levels, especially if the rise is slow.

 This is the reason people with diabetes are advised to test their blood glucose several times every day, before and after meals.
 Using high-quality diabetic supplies ensures accurate results.
-You can even sell unused diabetic supplies to American Medical Surplus if you don’t need the supplies or get new ones.
+You can even diabetic test strips for cash to American Medical Surplus if you don’t need the supplies or get new ones.

 Diabetes is a condition that affects the entire body system.
 These days many people have been affected by this disease.
 It’s important to separate myths and facts surrounding it to get proper treatment.